Pexels kindel media 8172250

 There are two reasons why a debt may be passed to a Debt Collector or DCA.

-1. The debt has been sold to the Debt Collector.
+1. The debt has been sold to the debt collector.

-• The exact amount of debt being sold to the Debt Collector – make sure you double check this if you can.
+• The exact amount of debt being sold to the debt collector – make sure you double-check this if you can.
 Go through any relevant paperwork you have and compare the figures.
-You can always request a statement from the Debt Collector to be sure.
+You can always request a statement from the debt collector to be sure.

 • The date the debt was sold.